-- 1. To enable or disable Drawing Guides, do one of the following: - In the Guides view, click on the Enable Guide 🔬 button. - Press Shift + G.
+- 1. To enable or disable Drawing Guides, do one of the following: - In the Guides view, click on the Enable Guide $\underline{\mathbb{A}}$ button. - Press Shift + G.

-- Guides are automatically enabled when you add a new guide or when you select a guide in the guides list.

-- The guide that was selected when you disabled guides will be selected again when you reenable guides.

-- Drawing guides only work with the
+- Guides are automatically enabled when you add a new guide or when you select a guide in the guides list. - The guide that was selected when you disabled guides will be selected again when you reenable guides. - Drawing guides only work with the Particle Brush Brush Pencil Pencil

-Brush,

-Pencil,

-Stroke and Line tools tools.